meteocool/core/README.md

 recommend to check out possible HTTP request parameters for further customization.

-### Disclaimer
+### Warning: Recreational Programming

 I do not consider myself to be a web (nor frontend) developer, and since I'm basically the only person working on this particular component, nothing is clean, good practice or mature.
 Some code smells are documented in the issue tracker, most of them are not.

 Here be dragons, you have been warned. 🐲